 The downside to using a Wolfson WM8741 is the limitation in sample rates versus the more modern PCM and ESS chips.
-It will not do DSD128 and DSD256 in the CDM so sadly so out goes my Pink Floyd collection in that format.
+It will not do DSD128 and DSD256 in the Continental Dual Mono so sadly out goes my Pink Floyd collection in that format.

-The upside to the WM8741 for me is that just sound so much more natural or organic sounding than the ESS in most implementations that I have heard to date, even if it will come second best overall in the micro detail and treble articulation.
+The upside to the WM8741 for me is that just sounds so much more natural or organic sounding than the ESS in most implementations that I have heard to date, even if it will come second-best overall in the micro detail and treble articulation.

 The greater majority will also find the WM8741 to be just that bit more musical in most well-engineered setups, particularly with tubes.
 I have only heard one average WM8741 in years from a DAC unit I will not name that suffered from a lack of dynamics compared to cheaper dual WM8740 implementations a few years back.

-Apart from that, I give it the two thumbs up.
-For me, the Wolfson chips have the potential to make ESS chips sound positively boring in all but the best DAC”s out there.
+Apart from that, I give it two thumbs up.
+For me, the Wolfson chips have the potential to make ESS chips sound positively boring in all but the best DACs out there.

-The CDM is not a pure tube amp/DAC but instead, it’s a hybrid tube/SS designed to maximize the strengths of both characteristic signatures into one sound.
+The Continental Dual Mono is not a pure tube amp/DAC but instead, it’s a hybrid tube/SS designed to maximize the strengths of both characteristic signatures into one sound.

-I did mention the CDM tubes are rollable a few times and with the 6111 series, you have a ton of options from Raytheon, Mullard, RCA, Jan Philips, and Sylvania to name but a few brands out there, each bringing their unique or subtle sound to the table.
+I did mention the Continental Dual Mono tubes are rollable a few times and with the 6111 series, you have a ton of options from Raytheon, Mullard, RCA, Jan Philips, and Sylvania to name but a few brands out there, each bringing their unique or subtle sound to the table.

-A fully balanced DAC is no good without a reciprocal balanced amp and that is just what you have with the amp stage inside the CDM.
-The dedicated linear voltage design of the amp inside the CDM is implemented at each stage to reduce crosstalk, output noise and generally produce a very clean power supply right across the board.
+A fully balanced DAC is no good without a reciprocal balanced amp and that is just what you have with the amp stage inside the Continental Dual Mono.
+The dedicated linear voltage design of the amp inside the CDM is implemented at each stage to reduce crosstalk and output noise, and generally produce a very clean power supply right across the board.

 Vinnie Rossi Partnership

-ALO has decided to use a 3 cell Panasonic NCR18650 pack to power the amplification stage of the CDM.
+ALO has decided to use a 3-cell Panasonic NCR18650 pack to power the amplification stage of the Continental Dual Mono.
 These are very highly rated battery cells that output up to 11.1v when lined up right into the amplification and the tube stage.

-The CDM can function as both a DAC or an amp only unit or as both depending on your needs.
-No, it does not have that SPDIF but it does have a full balanced DAC/AMP output so it can handle 2.5mm TRSS inputs.
+The Continental Dual Mono can function as both a DAC and an amp-only unit or as both depending on your needs.
+No, it does not have that SPDIF but it does have a fully balanced DAC/AMP output so it can handle 2.5mm TRSS inputs.

 Truth be told I had some teething difficulties setting it up initially for DSD playback on both Foobar and JRiver Media Center but I was running off some slight misinformation and after a bit of tweaking things worked out just fine.
-If you are a first time user on DSD I have included the ALO Audio setup guide in the links section at the end of this review also.
+If you are a first-time user of DSD I have included the ALO Audio setup guide in the links section at the end of this review.